JosePedroDias/stdb-tictactoe/README.md

 ## TODO

-- set up timer to delete all game-related data when either game ends or a player leaves via timer
+- improve logic to migrate from game_m to game_n after it ends
+- improve rust code